 Meet our School Chaplain

 Hello!
-I am Michael, the school chaplain at St. Thomas More RC Academy.
+I am Michael, the school chaplain at St. Thomas More Catholic High School.
 Every pupil who walks through the doors of our school is a unique child of God, blessed with important gifts and talents.
 It is my job to help our students feel warmly welcomed into this environment and to help them to believe in themselves and encourage them to live their lives to the full.
 Every young person has something they can offer to our community, and a real pleasure of my role in school is getting to know individuals and seeing how they enrich their peer groups and the rest of the school community.

 A little about me…